envoyproxy/envoy-wasm/api/wasm/cpp/README.md

 To use a newer/specific version of the SDK (e.g. from the version of Enovy you are going to deploy the WebAssembly module to) bind that volume and use it in the Makefile.

-Makefile referencing the SDK in the /work directory:
+Here is an example Makefile referencing the SDK at ../envoy/api/wasm/cpp and mounted as 'sdk' in the /work directory:

 ```
 DOCKER_SDK=/work/sdk